 A complete list of Adams Literary clients is available on the website here.

 Submission Guidelines (always verify):

-"We accept submissions and queries only through the online form on the SUBMIT page of our website.
-We will not review—and will promptly recycle—any unsolicited submissions or queries we receive by post.
-Through the online form, please attach your complete manuscript as an RTF, DOC or PDF file; for artists in particular, please send a PDF of your illustrations and/or provide your web site so we may view your art samples.
+"We take submissions only through the online form on our website.
+(We recycle any unsolicited submissions we receive by post.)
+On the form, attach your complete manuscript as a DOC or PDF file; for artists in particular, include your website or attach a PDF of your illustrations so we may view your art samples.
 We cannot accept any files over 10MB in size."
 (Link)

 "It should be properly addressed, include a one paragraph summary (think flap copy) of the work, and list any professional credentials relevant to children's book publishing.
 The ideal cover letter shows that the writer has done research on my agency, and perhaps even mentions specific authors we represent."
 (Link)

 See Interviews below for more.

 The agency only responds if interested, usually within 6 weeks (link).

 What's the Buzz?

 Adams Literary is successful, well-established agency with a wonderful roster of clients.
 They have a great team philosophy and their clients seem pleased with their representation.
 They have made quite a number of big deals.

 Agent Interview: Tracey Adams, of ADAMS LITERARY at Multiculturalism Rocks!
 (05/2014).